ubccpsc/507/README.md

 ### Paper Reviews (15%; Due each week before class)

-While reading the papers you should be able to answer the following five questions:
+While reading the papers you should be able to answer the following five:

 1. What were the primary contributions of the paper as the author sees it?
 1. What were the main contributions of the paper as you (the reader) see it?